The Other Bennet Sister

 Ultimately, Mary’s journey is like that taken by every Austen heroine.
 She learns that she can only expect joy when she has accepted who she really is.
 She must throw off the false expectations and wrong ideas that have combined to obscure her true nature and prevented her from what makes her happy.
-Only when she undergoes this evolution does she have a chance at finding fulfillment; only then does she have the clarity to recognize her partner when he presents himself—and only at that moment is she genuinely worthy of love.

-The Other Bennet Sister examines the life of the least liked of the Bennet sisters and attempts to redress the balance by showing how Mary’s judgemental behaviour is a result of emotional abuse she received from her mother for not being as brilliant as her sisters.
+The Other Bennet Sister examines the life of the least liked of the Bennet sisters and attempts to redress the balance by showing how Mary’s judgemental behaviour is a result of the emotional abuse she received from her mother for not being as brilliant as her sisters.
 At this point, Hadlow retells large chunks of Pride and Prejudice, albeit from Mary’s point of view, to help us understand why she behaves as she does, however it failed to engender my sympathy as I never believed growing up in the Bennet family was as bad as portrayed.